talkjs/talkjs-examples/flask/README.md

 This example demonstrates how to integrate TalkJS with a Python application that uses the Flask framework.
 There are two projects present inside the repo:

 - `talkjs-flask-python`: This project contains the Flask backend, which serves a REST endpoint with user data.
-- `talkjs-frontend`: This project contains the frontend code, which uses TalkJS's [JavaScript SDK](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/) to create chats between users.
+- `talkjs-frontend`: This project contains the frontend code, which uses TalkJS's [classic JavaScript SDK](https://talkjs.com/docs/UI_Components/JavaScript/Classic/) to create chats between users.

 ## Prerequisites